mehiX/howtographql/content/backend/graphql-go/6-authentication.md

 ## JWT <a name="jwt"></a>
 [JWT](https://jwt.io/) or Json Web Token is a string containing a hash that helps us authenticate users.
 Every token is constructed of 3 parts, like `xxxxx.yyyyy.zzzzz`.
 These three parts are: Header, Payload, and Signature.
 We won't go into these three parts, because this is more about JWT and less about our application.
 You can read more about this [here](https://jwt.io/introduction/).
 Whenever a user logs in into our application, the server generates a token.
 Usually, the server includes information, like the username, in the token to be able to recognize the user later on.
-These tokens get signed by a secret key, so only the issuer (our application) can read the contents of the token.
+These tokens get signed by a secret key, so only the issuer (our application) can verify the authenticity and integrity of the token.
 We are going to implement this behavior in our application.

 ### Setup <a name="setup"></a>